-That exit came following the Celtics 41-40 season and short playoff run (lost in six games, 4-2 in the first round to New York Knicks).
+That exit came following the Celtics 41-40 season and short playoff run (lost in six games, 4-2 in the first round to the New York Knicks).

 Success or Failure: Success

 He was able to capture one NBA title in his time there and in the process put the Celtics back on the map of the NBA world, breathing life into an organization that seemed lifeless.
-The Celtics were led by superstars, yes, but they were able to win because of Rivers and how he able to get these superstars to all come together and buy into what he had wanted and achieved basketball’s ultimate prize.
+The Celtics were led by superstars, yes, but they were able to win because of Rivers and how he was able to get those superstars to all to come together and buy into what he had wanted and achieve basketball’s ultimate prize.
 Not only did he win the NBA Finals, but he did it against a hated enemy, and in the process glorified him with fans and put him in the same breath of great Celtics coaches like Red Auerbach and K.C.
 Jones.

 Los Angeles Clippers: 5 seasons (277-173)

 After his time with Boston ran its course and he was traded for a first-round pick, Rivers was awarded the role of coach and president of basketball operations for the Los Angelas Clippers.
 Now with more of an influence on free-agents and essentially full control of this team, Rivers could get the team he wanted…again.